John McNulty (journalist): Early life, education and career

 John McNulty was born in Lawrence, Massachusetts, in 1895.
 John's father died during John's early childhood.
 He was raised by his mother, who operated a small store to support her family.
 John McNulty served as a noncommissioned officer in the U.S. infantry in France during World War I. McNulty fought in several of the war's major battles.
 In 1918 at the Second Battle of the Marne, the decisive Allied victory that lead to the Central Powers’ capitulation and the end of World War I within 100 days, McNulty suffered a massive wound to his leg that left him with a severe limp for the rest of his life.
 No other noncommissioned officer in John’s company survived the war.

 After recouping from his injury for more than a year, John attended the Columbia School of Journalism while working for the Associated Press.
 After graduating from Columbia University, John went to work as a reporter for the New York Post.
 He subsequently worked as a reporter in chronological order for the Ohio State Journal, New York Daily Mirror, New York Daily News, and as a staff writer at Time (magazine), before joining his close friend James Thurber at The New Yorker magazine in 1937, where McNulty remained until his death from a heart attack in 1956.

 Notoriety and legacy

 The success of J. A. McNulty’s 1941 short story "Atheist Hit By A Truck" catapulted him into the national spotlight and cemented his reputation and further career path as an author rather than a journalist.

 John's wife, Faith McNulty, was an author and children's book writer known for penning The Burning Bed, which was eventually turned into a 1984 film featuring Farrah Fawcett.

-McNulty's great-grand nephew Matt McNulty also worked as a reporter for the New York Post, much like John did in the early 1930s before writing for The New Yorker.
+McNulty's great-grandnephew Matt McNulty also worked as a reporter for the New York Post, much like John did in the early 1930s before writing for The New Yorker.